- I paid off $32,000 in student loans in a year.

 - Get out of debt.

-- Save up enough money to pay cash for your investment rental property.
+- Save up enough money to put down a 20% down payment on your property.

-- Go back to step 4 and repeat.
+- Once your property is stabilized, go back to step 4 and do it again.

 Home ownership is in many cases a financial mistake.